 When you’re trying to please everyone, you can end up pleasing no one.
 Therefore, it is important to remember that polarizing messaging can be a good thing.
 It allows a brand to stand out from the crowd.
 In order to avoid this happening after testing, make sure that the messaging is unique and differentiating.
 For example, the winner of a message test is often low-cost or discounts – pick the next most popular message.
 Low cost is not differentiating.

-If your company has a need for message testing research, please reach out to firstname.lastname@example.org, and we will be happy to schedule a call to discuss the research objectives with you.
+If your company is interested in content marketing research, please reach out to firstname.lastname@example.org, and we will be happy to schedule a call to discuss the research objectives with you.